 trembling for the first time in almost a decade.

-chemical responsible for coordinated muscle function.
-Symptoms of
+coordinated muscle function.
+Symptoms of Parkinson's disease begin

-Parkinson's disease begin to appear when 80 percent of these
+to appear when 80 percent of these neurons become damaged.

 "Parkinson's affects every person differently," Angela Robb,